learnlinux/tuxlab-app/collections/README.md

       },
       tasks: [
         {
-          status: COMPLETED // ONE OF SUCCESS, FAILURE, SKIPPED, ATTEMPTED, NOT_ATTEMPTED
+          status: COMPLETED // ONE OF SUCCESS, FAILURE, SKIPPED, IN_PROGRESS, NOT_ATTEMPTED
           grade: {16,100} // TUPLE
           data: {
             // INSTRUCTORS INJECT DATA